Shape the future of local young people

-Across West Mercian Wing, we have 27 squadrons that give young people aged 12–20 life-changing opportunities.
-From flying and gliding, to leadership, adventure training, and community projects – cadets build skills and confidence that last a lifetime.
+The Royal Air Force Air Cadets is a national youth organisation primarily delivered by volunteers and trustees.
+Operating across six regions and thirty-four wings, it offers young people aged 12–20 life-changing opportunities.
+From flying and gliding to leadership, adventure training, and community projects, cadets build skills and confidence that last a lifetime.

-Behind every squadron is a team of trustees making this possible.
-As a trustee, you’ll play a vital role in governance, fundraising, and community support, helping ensure that cadets can continue to thrive.
+Behind every squadron is a team of trustees enabling the cadet experience.
+As a trustee, you’ll play a vital role in governance, fundraising, and community support, helping ensure cadets can continue to thrive.

 Why trustees matter

-Every cadet activity you see – whether it’s a music session, Duke of Edinburgh’s Award training, or summer camp – relies on a squadron having a strong trustee committee in place.
+Every cadet activity you see, whether it’s a music session, Duke of Edinburgh’s Award training, or a summer camp, relies on a squadron having a strong trustee committee in place.

 - Building community and business partnerships